-This fun category game is great for all ages, and particularly for younger school-age kids who have learned to read and can spell a large variety of words.
-The beauty of the game is its flexiblity; it can be made easier by choosing a general category or more difficult with a more specific category.
+The name game is a fun category game that is great for all ages and can help with road trip boredom and constant complaints of "Are we there yet?"
+It's especially great for kids who've learned to read and can spell a large variety of words.
+The beauty of the game is its flexibility; it can be made easier by choosing a general category or more difficult with a more specific category.

 This is one of our go-to car and travel games for young school-age kids.